-- 100. Plaintiffs reallege and incorporate by reference all allegations in all preceding paragraphs. - 101.
-Plaintiffs want to engage in free-speech, free-association, and free-exercise-of-religion activities, based on their own religious beliefs, without the restrictions imposed by the Carmel Ordinance, the Indianapolis Ordinance, the Bloomington Ordinance, and the Columbus Ordinance.
-Plaintiffs, their beliefs, and their activities based on those beliefs are all protected by state and federal constitutional provisions, see Count III, as well as the strict scrutiny provided by RFRA, see Count II. - 102.
+- 76. Plaintiffs reallege and incorporate by reference all allegations in all preceding paragraphs. - 77.
+Plaintiffs want to engage in free-speech, free-association, and free-exercise-of-religion activities, based on their own religious beliefs, without the restrictions imposed by the Carmel Ordinance or the Indianapolis Ordinance.
+Plaintiffs, their beliefs, and their activities based on those beliefs are all protected by state and federal constitutional provisions, see Count III, as well as the strict scrutiny provided by RFRA, see Count II. - 78.
 Regarding RFRA, Plaintiffs qualify as RFRA "persons," Ind.
 Code § 34-13-9-7 (definition), and so should be entitled to RFRA's protection for their religious-free-exercise based on their own religious beliefs.
-But they are stripped of RFRA's protection because their activities fit within those set out in the Exclusion, id. at § 34-13-9-0.7 (providing services, public accommodations, employment, etc.), and they are not within the Exceptions (to the definition of "provider"), id. at § 34-13-9-7.5. - 103.
-Plaintiffs challenge the RFRA Exclusion, id. at § 34-13-9-0.7, and its Exceptions, id. at 34-13-9-7.5, as unconstitutional, as applied and facially, for violating presumption of a credible threat for a pre-enforcement challenge is particularly appropriate when, as here, the presence of a statute tends to chill the exercise of First Amendment rights.
+But they are stripped of RFRA's protection because their activities fit within those set out in the Exclusion, id. at § 34-13-9-0.7 (providing services, public accommodations, employment, etc.), and they are not within the Exceptions (to the definition of "pro-

+Plaintiffs stand presently stripped of RFRA protection by the Exclusion and Exceptions.
+And the challenges to the ordinances are ripe though this is a pre-enforcement challenge because the challenged provisions are non-moribund and there is a credible threat of prosecution for noncompliance.
+See, e.g., Doe v.
+Bolton, 410 U.S. 179, 188 (1973).
+A non-moribund statute that "facially restrict[s] expressive activity by the class to which the plaintiff belongs" presents such a credible threat.
+New Hampshire Right to Life PAC v.
+Gardner, 99 F.3d 8, 15 (1st Cir.1996).
+A presumption of a credible threat for a pre-enforcement challenge is particularly appropriate when, as here, the presence of a statute tends to chill the exercise of First Amendment rights.
 See Wilson v.
 Stocker, 819 F.2d 943, 946 (10th Cir.1987); North Carolina Right to Life, Inc. v.
 Bartlett, 168 F.3d 705, 710 (4th Cir.
 1999).
 Moreover, self-censorship "[i]s a harm that can be realized even without actual prosecution."
 Virginia v.
 American Bookseller's Association, 484 U.S. 383, 393 (1988).
 For a preenforcement challenge, it is enough to "allege[] an intention to engage in a course of conduct arguably affected with a constitutional interest, but proscribed . . . ."
 Babbit v.
 United Farm Workers Nat'l Union, 442 U.S. 289, 298 (1979).